sqlxpert/z-container-api-kafka-aws-terraform/README.md

 exercise for a Senior DevOps Engineer position with a medium-sized US East Coast startup.

+### Statement on Artificial Intelligence

+This is my own work, produced without the use of artificial intelligence / large language model code generation.

 ### Limitations

 This is a comprehensive, working solution, though as a demonstration project,